×

 Most of us have our favorite color or colors.
 We can be incredibly tenacious in our choices.
 Especially, when it comes to the interiors of our homes, the color of the clothes we wear, even the cars we drive.
 Agreement doesn’t drive us and our color choices can be completely different than those of our partners.

 You think ‘tomato’ red.
-I might think ‘fire engine‘ red.
-In your mind you might see a red I consider too deep for a true red.
-I may think a red somewhat purplish in nature as more a true example.
-Layer various cultural filters into the equation and added meaning is most likely given.
+I think ‘fire engine’ red.
+In your mind you may see a red I consider too deep for true red.
+I may think a red somewhat purplish in nature as a truer example.
+Then add various cultural filters into the equation …

 “We know that virtually all of human behavior is transmitted by culture.
 We also know that biology has an important effect on the origin of culture and its transmission.
 The question remaining is how biology and culture interact, and in particular how they interact across societies to create commonalities of human nature.”